-Accordingly, approval is sought for the grant of 480,000 performance rights (ie the maximum that could vest) to Matt Spencer under the FY2020-FY2023 LTIP.
-For the purposes of ASX Listing Rule 10.15, the key terms of the LTIP grant are detailed below.
+Accordingly, approval is sought for the grant of 185,000 performance rights (ie the maximum that could vest) to Matt Spencer under the FY2021-FY2024 LTIP grant.

 If approval is not provided, then the Board will have regard to developing alternative remuneration arrangements for Matt Spencer to provide him with an appropriate long term incentive.